ristew/operat/README.md

 Which is only around 5x slower on my machine for `(fib 24)`, but I expect there may be more improvements in proper tail-call optimization - the recursive calls to `fib` will pass through a wrapper function that evals the operands into arguments.

 Currently, operat is a messy proof of concept.
-There are some pieces missing, like `$cond` and much more of the standard library.
+There are many pieces missing, including a standard library.
 I aim to build an object system for it and bring it into the browser where a native development environment can be created.
 I welcome comments and criticism, but am not yet seeking contributions.